Elliot438b/java8-design-patterns/README.md

 - **jdbc** things.like datasource,connection,statement,how to execute Sql schema,resultSet.
 - **log4j** xml configuration.
 - h2 datasource, **h2database**: one of the databases, writed by Java.
 Which is just a jar package,could cross-platform.Use h2.bat or h2.sh to start the service and then you can visit on the web page:  *http://IP:PORT/login.jsp*

+### decorate
+- Which is a classic pattern and useful.
+- main spirit: enhance a class without change the source code.
+- the SmartHostile is the main class.